rob-brown/RBCoreDataAdditions/README.markdown

 You can perform any operations on a new MOC without worrying about thread safety.
 When you save the context, all of the merging will be handled automatically.
 If you decide you don't want to keep the changes you made, you can throw out the MOC without affecting any other thread's MOCs.

+Alternatively, you can create an `NSManagedObjectContext` for each Grand Central Dispatch serial queue.
+The queue itself will act as the "lock" for the MOC.

-Errors are not handled in `RBCoreDataManager`, such as migration errors.
+Errors, such as migration errors, are not handled in `RBCoreDataManager`.
 That's up to you to handle according to your needs.

 ##License